DoodleGarbage/VintageSymphony/README.md

 Music played on death ("Death Situation")

 ## Adding Music
-(Haven't checked if Vintage Symphony Assets downloads) Following your first install of Vintage Symphony, load a world once, then continue:
+(Haven't checked if Vintage Symphony Assets downloads) \n Following your first install of Vintage Symphony, load a world once, then continue:
 Find "vintage-symphony-assets_1.0.0.zip" in your mod folder.
 Unzip it somewhere.